-The Public School Concurrency Service Area Maps are adopted by the School District and updated as needed as part of the adopted Interlocal Agreement for Public School Facility Planning and School Concurrency implementation.
+The Public School Concurrency Service Area Maps are adopted by the School District and updated as needed as part of the adopted Interlocal Agreement for Public School Facility Planning and School Concurrency iImplementation.

-Future amendments to the CSAs may be made by the School District in accordance with the criteria contained in this Chapter and only after review and comment by the County and the City, respectively.
+Future amendments to the CSAs may be made by the School District in accordance with the criteria contained in this Chapter and only after review and comment by the County and the City, respectively, as part of the adopted Interlocal Agreement for Public School Facility Planning and School Concurrency Implementation.